V-Varga/GPS_Py/README.md

  - gen_file: This file contains genetic-geographical association data for a variety of sampled populations.
 This file does not contain headers, but its contents align with the genetic-geographical associations columns present in the data_file, preceded by a column containing the sample group ids.

-Samples files to test the program are provided in the Sample_Files folder.
-In order to test the program with the original data it was written for, please visit the website of the original program, linked above in the Citation Note section.
+In order to test the program with the original data files it was written for, please visit the website of the original program, [here](https://github.com/homologus/GPS/tree/master/GPS-original-code "Link to Original Data Files").

 #### Running the Script